Pro Tip: To learn about our favorite Medicare Advantage providers, check out our guide to this year’s best Medicare plans.

 An alternative to Original Medicare (Parts A and B), Medicare Advantage provides health insurance to those who qualify for Medicare, often for a low or even no premium.
 Many of these plans also offer coverage for dental, vision, and hearing needs.

-Pro Tip: To learn about our favorite Medicare Advantage providers, check out our guide to this year’s best Medicare plans.
+Pro Tip: To learn about our favorite Medicare Advantage providers, check out our guide to this year’s best Medicare Advantage plans.

 Although Medicare Advantage plans are offered by private companies, they are federally regulated and required to cover everything that Original Medicare covers.
 Often, Medicare Advantage plans also include Part D (prescription drug) coverage, as well as additional benefits for hearing, vision, or dental.

-Often Medicare Advantage plans have provider networks that restrict where you can obtain health care from.
+Often, Medicare Advantage plans have provider networks that restrict where you can obtain health care from.
 Obtaining care from outside this network may cost you significantly more, or you might not have coverage at all.

 While both Medicare Advantage and Medigap (Medicare Supplement Insurance) are offered by private companies, each serves a slightly different function.